andrewgreen76/flygreen/README.md

  . real-mode memory segmentation
  . endiannesses
  . monitoring and amending bytes in memory
  . using and creating interrupts
+ . linking externs
+ . stack frames : creating and tearing down
+ . caller-callee memory (stack) sharing : parameters and passing by reference

 Raw binary images of :
   (1) BIOS